New Australian OECD chief must walk the climate talk | DW | 31.05.2021

 Mathias Cormann, Australia's longest-serving finance minister, is taking over from Mexico's Angel Gurria as the new secretary-general of the Organization for Economic Cooperation and Development (OECD) on Tuesday, starting a five-year stint that promises to be a challenging one.

-Cormann takes the reins at the 38-member influential body as the organization looks to play a major role in supporting economic recovery from the COVID-19 pandemic, tackling accelerating climate change, and helping reach a global agreement on digital taxation.
+Cormann takes the reins at the 38-member influential body as the organization looks to play a major role in supporting economic recovery from the pandemic, tackling accelerating climate change and helping reach a global agreement on digital taxation.

 "There is a big job to be done in doing our bit to help drive stronger, cleaner, fairer, a more inclusive growth," Cormann told reporters after being elected to the post.